Biri language: Ngaro

 E59: Ngaro's status as a separate dialect is unconfirmed, with a Tindale wordlist being the only source.
 Breen assigns it to Wiri (E57).

 Gabulbarra

 Gabulbarra is name for a people of Central Queensland, but little is known about their language.
-The Gabulbarra People are closely connected with Barada People and may have spoken a similar language to Barada.
+The Gabulbarra people are closely connected with the Barada people and may have spoken a similar language to Barada.